aftertheflood/sparks/README.md

 sub zero' braceright' by chart.000;
 ```

 The method is a bit brute-force in nature.
 There is very possibly a better way to do this and the close reader will note that there are ways to break the operation described above.
-For this reason you need to enter the text for the sparkline in a fairly precise format (e.g., don't put spaces after the comma).
+For this reason you need to enter the text for the sparkline in a fairly precise format (e.g., don't put spaces after the comma or the glyph replacement doesn't happen).

 Because the replacements are all hard coded, each file has a fixed scale of input it can take.
 The dot and bar versions go from 0–100.
 The dot-line version only goes from 0–9 because it isn't just replacing a single unit, but reading the next number on to determine what line to draw from any given point.
-There is no theoretic reason why this could not be extended to 100, or 1000, or beyond.
-However, while we can script the creation of the rules, at the current moment we don't know how to script the generation of the many, many glyphs needed to do this, so they all need to be drawn by hand.
+There is no theoretical reason why this could not be extended to 100, or 1000, or beyond.
+However, while we can script the creation of the rules, at the current moment we don't know how to script the generation of the many, many glyphs needed to do this, so they all need to be (sort of) drawn by hand.
+This is made extra difficult because each angle of line needs to be optically adjusted so it *looks* like it is the same thickness as all the others – for a vertical and horizontal line to appear to be the same thickness the vertical line need to be thicker than horizontal line because your eyeballs are aligned horizontally, not vertically.
+Optics!

 Spark is relatively dumb as technology goes, but it works.